bartekjaszczak/practicestuff/README.md

 ## General

-- accuracy counter & post-game statistics (score, acc)
-    - separate module stats
-- timer + timer stats (overall time, time per question, etc)
+- refactor the play() method
 - showing stats in between questions
 - handling of on-error behaviour
 - tests for config module
 - tests for skill module
 - integration tests
+- tests for stats module

 ## Powers